What is Life Insurance?

 What are the Types of Life Insurance?

-Term life insurance plans are pure protection insurance plans which cover the risk of premature death.
 These plans have a definite tenure and pay a death benefit when the insured dies within the selected tenure.
 Term life insurance is very affordable when compared to another type of life insurance and provide high coverages at very low premiums.
 In this type of insurance policy, the sum assured is offered to the family or dependents of the policyholder, thereby helping them in managing finances after the primary earner passes away.

 Unit Linked Insurance Plans (ULIPs)

 The Unit Linked Insurance Plans (ULIPs) is a type of life insurance that is structured to offer dual benefits of coverage and investment.
 A part of the premium paid is invested in different options, offering the insured market linked returns.
 The remainder of the premium is used as life coverage.
+These are Wealth creation plans.

 Group Life Insurance